sign for the admissions office at a college

 To be competitive in rolling admissions, make sure the “big 4” are ready by August of senior year:

-- Take SAT/ACT junior year or early senior year, if needed
+• Take the ACT and/or SAT junior year or early senior year, if needed

-- Request copies of your transcripts early in your senior year.
-Remember: Colleges look closely at junior-year GPA and course load.
+• Request copies of your transcripts early in your senior year.
+Remember: Colleges review your junior-year GPA and course load closely.

-Rolling admissions works best when these pieces are polished early so the application can be submitted as soon as the portal opens.
+Rolling admissions works best when these pieces are polished early so you can apply as early as possible by submitting a well-prepared application when the portal opens.

 Benefits of Rolling Admissions for Organized Families